 Marco currently occupies the position of Senior Advisor to the Chairman & CEO within Malta Enterprise which is the national Economic Development Agency.
 A land-use planner by profession, he has been working with this agency for the past twenty-five years, with a direct involvement in policy development and implementation, during which time the Maltese economic landscape underwent significant transformation.
 Over the years, Marco has also represented Malta, primarily in the field of Industrial Policy, on a number of Committees both at a local and European level, and is a national reference point on matters related to industrial competitiveness.

-Bethany read for a BA in Business Management and is currently pursuing a Master’s degree in Entrepreneurship Management and Innovation with the University of Bath in the UK.
+Bethany read for a BA in Business Management and a Master’s degree in Entrepreneurship Management and Innovation with the University of Bath in the UK.
 Bethany started her career at Malta Enterprise, where she was responsible for the establishment of new businesses, facilitation of new investment, and the overall development of the economy particularly through the building of the ecosystem for SMEs.
-She presently manages the day-to-day operations of the National FDI Screening Office.
+She presently manages the day-to-day operations of the National FDI Screening Office, and acts as the focal point with the EU on matters concerning FDI Screening.